recp/cglm/docs/source/util.rst

       | *[in]*  **b**   b

     Returns:
-       true if a and b equals
+       true if a and b are equal

 .. c:function:: float glm_percent(float from, float to, float current)